NYPL/digital-collections/README.md

 All pushes to this repo will be checked with `npm test` and `npm lint`.
 QA deployments are automatically triggered by pushing changes to the qa branch. qa is deployed to AWS via Github Actions.

 When releases are published via GitHub releases, a Github action is triggered to deploy the released code to production.
+(Our Github releases are based off the `qa` branch by default.
+You do not have to interact with a `production` or `main` branch when deploying code to production.)

 ## Git workflow